Search Results: AJF Live

 On Offer

-February 2026, Part 1 In these worrisome times, we all could use a treat.
-It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
+April 2026, Part 2 Right now, when the world feels upside-down, we all could use a treat.
+It feels great to treat ourselves to a terrific piece of art jewelry while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this extensive network of…
+Our bi-monthly On Offer series allows this extensive network…

 Read More...